 whose grandiose cosmic-messianic vision of the Wikipedia shapes it.
 Wales

-he doesn't know the differences between data (raw material, some
+knowledge and because he doesn't know the differences between data

-of it relevant) and knowledge (the finished product).
+(raw material, some of it relevant) and knowledge (the finished

 Q. There have been reported many errors in Wikipedia’s coverage of current news, mostly due to anonymous editors, partly fixed through the flagged edition system.
 Where’s the border between an encyclopedia and a website?
 Shouldn’t an encyclopaedia take some time to compile facts of events with some time to think and cool down the issue rather than “cover” an event?

-important, but so are timeliness and coverage.
-The difference between the
+yearbooks.
+Perspective is important, but so are timeliness and coverage.
+The

 Q. How would you describe the Wikipedia in relation with other encyclopaedias?

 A. I am an encyclopedia junkie.
 I collect work of reference,